-Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its third year.
+Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its fifth year.

 We are seeking students with passion for film and the collaborative art of movie-making.
 At the core of the program are the principles of visual storytelling and an emphasis on writing.